CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 <td style="text-align:left;">

-Cashiers; Unemployed, with no work experience in the last 5 years or earlier or never worked; Janitors and building cleaners; Nursing assistants; Personal care aides
+Cashiers; Unemployed, with no work experience in the last 5 years or earlier or never worked; Personal care aides; Janitors and building cleaners; Nursing assistants

 </td>

 <td style="text-align:left;">

-Cashiers; Nursing assistants; Retail salespersons; Janitors and building cleaners; Unemployed, with no work experience in the last 5 years or earlier or never worked
+Cashiers; Janitors and building cleaners; Unemployed, with no work experience in the last 5 years or earlier or never worked; Retail salespersons; Nursing assistants

 </td>

 <td style="text-align:left;">

+Cashiers; Retail salespersons; Nursing assistants; Unemployed, with no work experience in the last 5 years or earlier or never worked;
-Cashiers; Janitors and building cleaners; First-Line supervisors of retail sales workers; Secretaries and administrative assistants, except legal, medical, and executive; Driver/sales workers and truck drivers
+Secretaries and administrative assistants, except legal, medical, and executive

 </td>

 <td style="text-align:left;">

-Elementary and middle school teachers; Managers, all other; Registered nurses; Secretaries and administrative assistants, except legal, medical, and executive; Customer service representatives
+Cashiers; Secretaries and administrative assistants, except legal, medical, and executive; Janitors and building cleaners; Driver/sales workers and truck drivers; Customer service representatives

 </td>